MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 You can set table permissions to configure web roles for authenticated and unauthenticated audiences.
 For more information, see [Assign table permissions](../security/assign-table-permissions.md).

 > [!NOTE]
-> Consider other scope types before using global scope for table permissions.
+> Consider other scope types before using the global scope for table permissions.

 You can allow open registration or use identity providers to validate email addresses.
 For more information, see [Provide access to external audiences](../security/external-access.md).

 ## Data modeling

-The [data workspace](../getting-started/use-data-workspace.md) allows you create tables, views and forms which are used to create pages with list and form components that allow users to interact directly with data stored in Microsoft Dataverse.
+The [data workspace](../getting-started/use-data-workspace.md) allows you to create tables, views and forms, which are used to create pages with list and form components that allow users to interact directly with data stored in Microsoft Dataverse.
 You will need to configure the appropriate table permissions for users to be able to interact with the data.

 ### Anonymous users data design